-Our Marine Sediment Monitoring Team has studied Puget Sound sediments and benthos since 1989.
-To assess conditions in response to climate change, nutrient loading, and toxics-related pressures, the following questions are addressed:
+Our Marine Sediment Monitoring Team has studied Puget Sound sediments since 1989, with the goal of addressing the following questions: